Black History Month Activities for Kids

 - Glue stick.

-So, how to make black history month projects?
+So, how do you make black history month projects?

 - Tear black and white sheets of paper into small pieces;